Are These 6 Lies Hurting Your Faith? Take this Self-Test to Find Out

 Biblical Reflections Moving Truth from Your Head to Your Heart

 Many of the struggles we face—shame, feelings of brokenness, and the longing for authentic connection—are common issues addressed in Christian counseling.
 These challenges often stem from wounds and false beliefs that can distort our self-view and hinder spiritual growth.
-As counselors and believers, we recognize that God's Word is more than just an idea; it is an anchor of truth that informs and shapes the healing process.
+As believers, we recognize that God's Word is more than just an idea; it is an anchor of truth that informs and shapes the healing process.
 When we align our hearts with biblical truths, we find the foundation and strength to move beyond the lies and into the freedom Christ offers.
-This self-assessment is designed to help you identify where your heart and mind may not yet be fully aligned with God's truth, which is essential in both counseling and spiritual growth.
 We now turn to six core biblical truths that speak directly to these common struggles.

 1. Shame Despite Forgiveness